minhhieugma/SVPlants/README.md

 # Plant Monitoring System

-A simple web application to help monitoring plants and water them when neeeded
+A simple web application to monitor plants and water them when neeeded

 # Quick Start
 The application can esily run by pulling the source code and run it directly with Visual Studio
+- Access the solution by opening SVPlants.sln file
 - It should work in Windows, MacOS, Visual Studio, VSCode, Rider

 **Tested with:**